 As grazing declined in the early part of the twentieth century scrub has encroached onto many areas of the dyke.
 In the SAC area there had been some scrub encroachment on the southern part of the site and some clearance work has been undertaken.
-A survey carried out by Natural England in May 2002 assessed this section of the dyke as being in favourable condition.
-The site is meeting 100% of its PSA targets.
+Surveys have been carried out by Natural England of the Dyke - the latest being in July 2008 and a report compiled in December 2008 concluded that the dyke is in a favourable condition.
+However in May 2002 the site was meeting 100% of its PSA targets and this has now reduced to 86% of its targets.